10 Best iOS Password Managers for iPhone & iPad in 2024

 7. LastPass — Good Free Plan for iOS Users

-LastPass has a really good free password manager for iOS — you can use it on an unlimited number of mobile devices, but you can’t use it on your computer (unless you upgrade to LastPass Premium).
+LastPass has a really good free password manager for iOS — you can use it on an unlimited number of phones and computers, but you can only have it installed on one device type at a time (unless you upgrade to LastPass Premium).
+You can swap device types up to 3 times — this is less flexible compared to Avira’s free plan, which allows you to use it on both your phone and computer simultaneously.

-Unlike some free password managers, LastPass offers unlimited password storage — it also provides unlimited file storage where users can add attachments to notes, including images and PDF files.
+Unlike some free password managers, LastPass offers unlimited password storage — it also provides 50 MB of file storage where users can add attachments to notes, including images and PDF files.

-The free plan also has one-to-one password sharing, which allows you to share an unlimited number of passwords or other files with one other LastPass user.
-While Avira’s free plan lets you use its password manager on all devices, I think the password sharing feature makes LastPass Free even better.
-That said, Dashlane offers password sharing with an unlimited number of other Dashlane users on its free plan.
+The free plan also has one-to-one password sharing, allowing you to share an unlimited number of passwords or files with one other LastPass user.
+While Avira’s free plan lets you use its password manager on all devices, the password sharing feature makes LastPass Free even better.
+That said, Dashlane offers password sharing with an unlimited number of other Dashlane users on its free plan (but it limits the number of passwords to 25).7.
+LastPass — Good Free Plan for iOS Users

 7. LastPass — Good Free Plan for iOS Users

-While LastPass Free is good, LastPass Premium ($3.00 / month) is better — it comes with many extra features, like one-to-many sharing, encrypted storage, emergency access, and dark web monitoring.
-LastPass Family ($4.00 / month) includes an intuitive family dashboard and coverage for up to 6 users and all of their devices.
+While LastPass Free is good, LastPass Premium ($1.50 / month) is better — it comes with many extra features, like one-to-many sharing, 1 GB of encrypted storage, emergency access, and dark web monitoring.
+LastPass Family ($2.00 / month) includes an intuitive family dashboard and coverage for up to 6 users and all of their devices.

 Bottom Line: